Cultural conservatism

 Cultural conservatism is described as the protection of the cultural heritage of a nation state, or of a culture not defined by state boundaries.
-It is usually associated with criticism of multiculturalism, and opposition to immigration.
-Cultural conservatism is sometimes concerned with the preservation of a language, such as French in Quebec, and other times with the preservation of an ethnic group's culture such as Native Americans.
+It is sometimes associated with criticism of multiculturalism, and anti-immigration sentiment.
+Because their cultural preservationist objectives are in conflict with those of anti-racists, cultural conservatives are often accused of racism.
+Despite this, however, cultural conservatism can be more nuanced in its approach to minority languages and cultures; it is sometimes focused upon heritage language learning or threatened language revitalization, such as of the distinctive local dialect of French in Quebec, Acadian French, Canadian Gaelic, and the Mi'kmaq language in Nova Scotia and New Brunswick, or the Irish language in Newfoundland.
+Other times cultural conservatism is more focused upon the preservation of an ethnic minority's endangered ancestral culture, such as those of Native Americans.

 In the United States, cultural conservatism may imply a conservative position in the culture wars.
-Because cultural conservatism (according to the compass theory) expresses the social dimension of conservatism, it is sometimes referred to as social conservatism.
-However, social conservatism describes conservative moral and social values or stances on socio-cultural issues such as abortion and same-sex marriage in opposition to cultural liberalism (in USA, social liberalism).
-Nationalism, meanwhile, also differs from cultural conservatism as it does not always develop in a particular culture.
+Because cultural conservatism expresses the social dimension of conservatism according to the political compass theory, it is sometimes referred to as social conservatism.
+Instead, social conservatism describes conservative moral and social values, or traditionalist conservative stances on socio-cultural issues, such as abortion and same-sex marriage, in opposition to cultural liberalism (social liberalism in the United States).
+Meanwhile, nationalism also differs from cultural conservatism as it does not always focus upon a particular culture.

 Arguments

 In favor

 Proponents argue that cultural conservatism preserves the cultural identity of a country.
-They often promote assimilation into the dominant culture, believing that monoculturalism is more constructive to national unity.
+They often promote cultural assimilation into the dominant culture, believing that monoculturalism is more constructive to national unity.
 They claim that assimilation facilitates the integration of immigrants and ethnic minorities into broader society, framing cultural conservatism as a solution to ethnic strife.
-Researchers note that the more culturally homogeneous a community is, the more people trust each other.
-Trust was shown to decrease in more culturally diverse areas.
+Researchers note that the more culturally homogeneous a community is, the more people trust each other; a finding which has been substantiated by empirical literature demonstrating ethnic and cultural diversity to be inversely related to social cohesion and trust..

 Proponents of cultural conservatism have criticized multiculturalism, believing that cultural pluralism is detrimental to a unified national identity.
 They argue that cultural diversity only serves to marginalize immigrants by othering them as outsiders in society.
-In some countries multiculturalism is believed to create de facto racial segregation in the form of ethnic enclaves.
+In some countries, multiculturalism is believed to create de facto racial segregation in the form of ethnic enclaves.
 Opposition to immigration is also a common stance among proponents.
-Immigrants often bring the cultures, religions, and languages of their home countries with them, sometimes influencing and changing the cultures of their host countries.
+Immigrants often bring their home countries' cultures, religions, and languages with them, sometimes influencing and changing the cultures of their host countries.
 Proponents of cultural conservatism argue that some of these imported cultural practices, such as hijabs, polygamy, child marriage, and female genital mutilation, are in direct conflict with the values of the dominant culture.